-We talked about that domino effect, the one that goes like this: you read about the doom and gloom –> you toss toxic store-bought cleaners in favor of safe, non-toxic alternatives (here’s a guide to my favorite natural store-bought cleaners for those who aren’t into the whole DIY thing) or you start making your own cleaning products –> big brands get the message as you vote with your dollars and start demanding transparency, regulation and safety from their products –> they change their ways and one day, we can walk into any store and trust that we’re buying products that won’t harm us.
+We’ve talked before about that domino effect, the one that goes like this: you read about the doom and gloom –> you toss toxic store-bought cleaners in favor of safe, non-toxic alternatives (here’s a guide to my favorite natural store-bought cleaners for those who aren’t into the whole DIY thing) or you start making your own cleaning products –> big brands get the message as you vote with your dollars and start demanding transparency, regulation, and safety from their products –> they change their ways and one day, we can walk into any store and trust that we’re buying products that won’t harm us.

 Phew, there’s a lot of dominoes that have to fall for us to reach that point, but I’ve always been of the mindset that even little actions can make a huge difference, especially when lots of people band together.
 So join me!
 DIY your own homemade granite cleaner–the benefits are endless.

 For starters, and perhaps most importantly, it’s safer, as there are no harmful chemicals and additives to wreak havoc on our homes, our bodies and our planet.
 Making your own cleaning products is also cheaper–this entire recipe cost me a whopping $1.27 to make.
 Take a look: